minanew12/2024-05-elfi-protocol-judging/README.md

 ## Found by
 mstpr-brainbot
 ## Summary
 Users positions can be opened already liquidated because there are no checks when the position is opened whether the position is liquidatable or not.
-## Vulnerability Detail
-When users submit their order requests, the requests are never validated to determine if they will be liquidatable immediately.
-That being said, in very volatile markets or with users' greedy positions, positions(isolated) or accounts(cross) can be liquidated immediately upon opening.

 **Coded PoC:**
 ```typescript